wpswings/mwb-bookings-for-woocommerce/README.txt

 * [**WooCommerce Bookings Backend Demo**](https://demo.wpswings.com/bookings-for-woocommerce-pro/get-personal-demo/?utm_source=wpswings-bookings-pro&utm_medium=bookings-org-page&utm_campaign=backend-demo)

 == PLUGIN COMPATIBILITIES ==
 * WooCommerce Bookings plugin is compatible with [**Return Refund and Exchange for WooCommerce**](https://wordpress.org/plugins/woo-refund-and-exchange-lite/) and [**WooCommerce RMA For Return Refund & Exchange**](https://wpswings.com/product/rma-return-refund-exchange-for-woocommerce-pro/?utm_source=wpswings-bookings-org&utm_medium=bookings-org-page&utm_campaign=rma-pro-plugin).
-This will help the customers in receiving the overdue reimbursement or refunds easily using the bookings plugin.
+This will help the customers in receiving the overdue reimbursement or refunds easily using the WooCommerce bookings plugin.

 * The Bookings for WooCommerce is compatible with WordPress Multilingual i.e. WPML plugin and Multisite.